JustinLove/titan_gantry/README.md

 Factory that builds most titans.

 Balance is a bit of a shot in the dark; it should be better than a bunch of fabs in some circumstances, but not too good.
+As it stands, it has 500 build power with high energy efficiency, and enough storage to build a titan outright if you need to save up to be able to turn it on.

 Until the support mods improve, this mod is using `icon_si_metal_storage_adv.png` and build bar ["factory", 1]